Hasimasi/ding/Installation-guide-for-Raspberry-Pi-with-Raspbian.md

 `apt-get install git`

 # Installing Python 3.5 on your Raspberry Pi
 Raspbian does not have the correct version of Python installed out of the box, so we are going to install it manually by ourselves.
-But first we're starting with getting everything up to date.
+But first, we're starting with getting everything up to date.
 To do this enter the following steps into the shell.

 `sudo apt-get update`
 `sudo apt-get upgrade -y`